MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/flex-layout.md

 ## The bindable properties in detail

 Now that you've seen some common applications of `FlexLayout`, the properties of `FlexLayout` can be explored in more detail.
-`FlexLayout` defines six bindable properties that you set on the `FlexLayout` itself, either in code or XAML, to control orientatin and alignment.
+`FlexLayout` defines six bindable properties that you set on the `FlexLayout` itself, either in code or XAML, to control orientation and alignment.
 (One of these properties, [`Position`](xref:Xamarin.Forms.FlexLayout.Position), is not covered in this article.)

 You can experiment with the five remaining bindable properties using the **Experiment** page of the **[FlexLayoutDemos](https://developer.xamarin.com/samples/xamarin-forms/UserInterface/FlexLayoutDemos/)** sample.
 This page allows you to add or remove children from a `FlexLayout` and to set combinations of the five bindable properties.
 All the children of the `FlexLayout` are `Label` views of various colors and sizes, with the `Text` property set to a number corresponding to its position in the `Children` collection.